 The Group has adopted the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), and International Financial Reporting Interpretations or explanatory announcements recognized by the Financial Supervisory Commission (hereinafter referred to as the "FSC") that are applicable to commencing after January 1, 2024.
 The initial application of these new and amended standards has had no significant impact on the Group.

-2. As of the date of authorization for the issuance of the financial statements, the Group has not yet adopted the following new, revised, and amended standards or interpretations issued by the International Accounting Standards Board that approved by the Financial Supervisory Commission:
+2. The Group has not yet adopted the following new, revised, and amended standards or interpretations issued by the International Accounting Standards Board that approved by the Financial Supervisory Commission: